Measures#

 It includes:

-• sealing of soils of industrial plants;
+• activities related to sealing of soils of industrial plants;

 • installation of catchment for pollutant run-offs and leaks;